FreeRADIUS/freeradius-server/doc/upgrade/README.md

 ### rlm_sqlippool

-The `ipv6` configuration item has been deleted.
+NOTE: The `ipv6` configuration item has been deleted.
 It was deprecated in 3.0.16.

 Instead, use `attribute-name`.
 See `mods-available/sqlippool` for more information.

 ## Deleted Modules